ethereum/ERCs/ERCS/eip-equity_token.md

 ## Motivation

 Creating a standard for corporation requires an industry effort.
-That's why this token standard adheres to the same design principles as the [Open Cap Table Coalition](https://www.opencaptablecoalition.com/format) (OCF), an industry-approved data standard for cap tables.
+That's why this token standard adheres to the same design principles as the [Open Cap Format](https://www.opencaptablecoalition.com/format) (OCF), an industry-approved data standard for cap tables.
 Now everyone can adopt the same OCF-compliant token standard for Ethereum and beyond!

 ## Specification